 Quilting Tutorial: Simple & Cute Quilting Block

 Regardless of your quilting experience, this detailed tutorial will explain all you need to know to create a beautiful quilt block.
-The dissapearing 4 patch is a simple and elegant pattern you can use for just about any quilting project you can think of.
+The disappearing 4 patch is a simple and elegant pattern you can use for just about any quilting project you can think of.
 If you're new to quilting, try a small project to start.
 You can try making a few simple placemats, or even a window treatment.
-To try this pattern out, I made a window valance to cover my bare craft room window.

 Before you begin, make sure you have all the necessary equipment you'll be needing for your project.